TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 13/Joshua 13.33.md

 ---

-But unto the tribe of Levi Moses gave no inheritance: Jehovah, the God of Israel, is their inheritance, as he spake unto them.
+But to the tribe of Levi Moses gave no inheritance.
+Yahweh, the God of Israel, is their inheritance, as he spoke to them.